Conflict management style

+Within the BT Extension, it is suggested that “it is the motivation of the person who acts that is important, not the act itself.”

 Background

 Conflict is usually found in an individualistic culture, where competition and individual achievement is stressed over interdependence.
 Communication is often seen as crucial to maintaining a healthy relationship, and the way one resolves conflict is important to maintaining healthy relationships.

 Thomas and Kilmann proposed five modes of conflict management, developed from 1960 to 1975, which can be used to handle particular conflicts.
 The United States Institute for Peace has published a free modified version of the Thomas-Kilmann test.
 In that test collaborating is called problem solving.

 The various conflict style inventories do not do a great job of taking into account power differences, such as age, race, or employment position.